Large chequered skipper: Description in Seitz

+dots and a narrow short band near the margin.
+The hindwing has three rows of oval, mother-of-pearl spots which are surrounded by small yellow spots, there being also a narrow yellow band near the margin.
+The butterfly is called "mirror" on account of the mother-of-pearl spots.
+Europe, Asia, eastwards to Japan.

 Distribution and habitat

 In France, it has been seen in the south west including, in 2011, the Hautes-Pyrénées department.

 Behaviour and ecology

+The butterfly is on the wing from June to August, depending on the location.

-The flight is just as distinctive and indeed provides immediate identification of the species: it appears to bounce through the air with little sense of direction, almost as if drunk.
+The flight is just as distinctive as its appearance and indeed provides immediate identification of the species: it appears to bounce through the air with little sense of direction, almost as if drunk.

 The larvae feed on Eriophorum, Poa annua, Calamagrostis canescens, Brachypodium and Molinia species (including Molinia coerulea).